Evaluation by MD $250

 – Philip Tetlock and Dan Gardner, Superforecasting.

-CCA is the only clinic in the country that we are aware of that tracks and publicly reports their outcomes for accountability and transparency.
-The figure on the left below shows that children whose primary issue was posttraumatic stress disorder (PTSD) who were treated in our clinic for at least 3 months decreased their PTSD severity by an average of 50%.
+(Updated March 5, 2019) CCA is the only clinic in the country that we are aware of that tracks and publicly reports their outcomes for accountability and transparency.
+The figure below shows that children whose primary issue was posttraumatic stress disorder (PTSD) who were treated in our clinic improved 57% by child report and 46% by parent report.
+These are excellent results even for highly-controlled clinical trials by researchers, and is a reflection of our therapists' adhering to Dr. Scheeringa's evidence-based PTSD treatment protocols.
+Patients had to qualify for the full diagnosis and stay in treatment at least 3 months to be included in the figure.
 Symptoms were measured with the standardized Child PTSD Checklist (CPC; Scheeringa, 2010).
-CCA actually treated 93 youth for PTSD but many of them improved and ended treatment before the 3-month mark where we measure their outcomes.
+CCA actually treated over 100 youth for PTSD but many of them improved and ended treatment before the 3-month mark where we measure their outcomes.